 – Recommended by Veronika from Travel Geekery –

 Prague in December just screams the Christmas atmosphere.
-The whole city dresses in festive colors, lights hang above the streets, shops are filled with people… and for a visitor like yourself, it’s just the most magical time to visit.
+The whole city dresses in festive colors, lights hang above the streets, and shops are filled with people.

 Prague’s Christmas markets are the main draw.
 The large Christmas market at the Old Town Square is where most of the action is, sometimes a little too much.
 Avoid special ceremonies such as the first lighting of the Christmas tree if you don’t like crowds.